pulsely/uptimechecker/README.md

 ---

-### Django settings that can be overwritten
+### Django settings that can be configured and overwritten

-You should overwrite the default Django settings at ```uptimechecker/settings_customized.py``` which should be created on first run.
+These settings are stored at the ``.env`` file and can be overwriten at the default Django settings at ```uptimechecker/settings_customized.py``` which should be created on first run.

 | **Varaiable** | **Description**                                                             | **Defaults**                                                                                                           |
 | ------------- |-----------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------|